AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/facebook/set-up-facebook-lead-ads.md

    ![](assets/image2016-11-29-10-3a51-3a47.png)

-1. Open a new tab in the same browser and go to [www.facebook.com.](http://www.facebook.com.)
-Log into Facebook using the account you want to use for the integration.
+1. Open a new tab in the same browser and go to [facebook.com](http://www.facebook.com).
+Log in to Facebook using the account you want to use for the integration.

    >[!NOTE]
    >